Blue Lights (2023 TV series): Critical response

-Series two also received mostly positive reviews.
+Series 2 also received mostly positive reviews.
 On Rotten Tomatoes, it has an approval rating of 93% based on 14 reviews.
 The website's critical consensus reads, "A procedural done precisely by the book, Blue Lights' sophomore season adheres to formula but does so with the utmost efficiency and panache".
 Jack Seale of The Guardian gave the series four out of five, writing: "Its gift for plain speaking is one thing that makes Blue Lights such rewarding drama, but the difficult political truths are softened by a weakness for that staple of escapist emergency-services soaps, the workplace romance".
 Nick Hilton of The Independent gave the series three out of five, writing "As generic fare goes, Blue Lights is of the highest order.
 The acting and writing is first rate, and Brooke, particularly, is a terrific leading lady".
 Chris Wasser of Irish Independent wrote "Just like last time, it’s all building towards something big, something explosive, even.
 And, just like last time, Blue Lights remembers the importance of a nail-biting set-piece".
-Benji Wilson of Daily Telegraph gave the series five out of five, writing "It doesn’t take long, however, for series two to catch light, and once it does it is irresistible".
+Benji Wilson of The Daily Telegraph gave the series five out of five, writing "It doesn’t take long, however, for series two to catch light, and once it does it is irresistible".
 Dan Einav of Financial Times gave the second series four out of five, writing: "Declan Lawn and Adam Patterson take time to contextualise their fiction within the very real tragedies of Belfast’s past and present.
 But Blue Lights is neither insistently political nor wearingly downbeat".
 Carol Midgley of The Times wrote that "The story is still warming up at this stage, but this is dense, rich soil and these are the perfect writers to till it".

 Hugo Rifkind of The Times wrote that "You do occasionally get the feeling that Belfast only has in it about eight police, who all have to do far too many jobs, like Mrs Rabbit.
 Still, it’s heavy with mood and has a streak of outraged social politics at its core".
 Camilla Long of The Times criticised the second series, writing: "The writers saw this, caught our sense of paranoia, creating a horribly plausible show.
 But the new series doesn’t feel like that any more.
 It mostly feels like a police sitcom with all the jokes taken out".
-Helen Hawkins of The Arts Desk gave the series four out of five, saying: "The first season of Blue Nights was so close to police procedural perfection, it would be hard for season two to reach the same heights.
+Helen Hawkins of The Arts Desk gave the series four out of five, saying: "The first season of Blue Lights was so close to police procedural perfection, it would be hard for season two to reach the same heights.
 Overall, it doesn’t, though there are still special moments".
 Aidan Smith of The Scotsman wrote that "We could be watching The Wire; Blue Lights is that gritty and aspires to be that great".
 Alison Rowat of The Herald wrote that "The blending of hard-edged and soft is one of the reasons for the show’s success.
 We want a police procedural set in today’s Belfast to keep it real, but not too real".